RuhulAmin3/task-management-frontend/README.md

 #### Live Link: https://task-management-frontend-6cqf.vercel.app/

+### To check the task:

+- you can Login email: al@gmail.com, password:123456

 ### Some Feature of task-management-application

 - User can register / Login account after login user can see his own previous added task he can add new task with update delete functionality.